The media provides the resources we all need for the conduct of everyday life.

 In partnership with the LSE Arts Programme and the LSE Annual Fund, Polis will hold on event on Tuesday 1st December from 5 to 630pm looking at the reporting of the Rwandan genocide both during and after the atrocities as part of the Polis Media Dialogues on media and identity.

 This event will discuss how the media reports post-atrocity Rwanda, and the implications this has in shaping the identity and recovery process of survivors of genocide.
 Joined by two survivors of the Rwandan genocide, Patrick Iregura and Serge Rwigamba and Channel 4 News’ World Editor Lindsey Hilsum, this event will reflect on how the story was told before, during and after the brutal events.
-It will examine the gaps between reality on the ground during times of mass atrocity and humanitarian crisis, and the public’s perception of it, as gleaned from the media, in the West.
+It will examine the gaps between reality on the ground during times of mass atrocity and humanitarian crisis receive, and the public’s perception of it, as gleaned from the media, in the West.

 For directions please click here